ON THIS PAGE

 It depends on the model you purchase.

-Typically tunnels are light, durable stand-alone corflute that come in flat sheets that need to be folded along crease lines to form the tunnel.
-Instructions are provided and they’re pretty easy to set up.
-The standard size is 500mm length and 100mm wide.
-Larger sizes are available, as are other models made from different materials.
+Typically, tunnels are light and durable.
+They come in flat sheets that need to be folded along crease lines to form the tunnel.
+Instructions are provided, and they’re pretty easy to set up.
+The standard size is 500mm long and 100mm wide.
+Larger sizes and other models made from different materials are available.
 See where to purchase tracking tunnels.

 Does the tracking card come with ink already on it?